bitextor/bitextor/docs/CONFIG.md

 until: preprocess
 parallelWorkers: {translate: 4, docaling: 8, segaling: 8, bicleaner: 2}
 profiling: True
+verbose: True
 ```

 * `until`: pipeline executes until specified step and stops.
 The resulting files will not necessarily be in `permanentDir`, they can also be found in `dataDir` or `transientDir` depending on the rule.
 Allowed values: `crawl`, `preprocess`, `shard`, `split`, `translate`, `tokenise`, `tokenise_src`, `tokenise_trg`, `docalign`, `segalign`, `bifixer`, `bicleaner`, `filter`
 * `parallelWorkers`: a dictionary specifying the number of cores that should be used for a job.
 Allowed values: `split`, `translate`, `tokenise`, `docalign`, `segalign`, `bifixer`, `bicleaner`, `filter` and `sents`.
 * `profiling`: use `/usr/bin/time` tool to obtain profiling information about each step.
+* `verbose`: output more details about the pipeline execution.

 ## Data sources